j-kimoto/cmpt276_project_gr14/README.md

 Website: https://sites.google.com/view/group-14-project/home

 Known bugs:
-- Calendar dissapears after second viewing
+- Weekly calendar only shows one meal per day.
-- Calendar only shows most recent meal
+- When adding a meal from search you cannot add a meal type or food.
-- Cannot read from database
+- Hunger level form text movement is bugged.

 Coding Standard:
 - Classes are always named starting with an uppercase